 Public Libraries are now commonly known as their community’s 'third place' next to home and workplace/school as our changing social role has library staff focusing not only on books but on fulfilling the community’s human needs.
 This includes providing space for performances, meetings, children’s activities, art installations, and general public gatherings.

 With the announcement of the new facility in late 2018, the Town of Okotoks Library Board started a grassroots fundraising campaign to generate interest and financial support for outfitting the space.
-In total over $56,000 was raised.
-They currently are launching phase 1 of a capital campaign with the goal of raising a further $250,000 before the library moves.
+In total over $86,000 was raised.
+They are currently in phase 1 of a capital campaign with the goal of raising $250,000.
 Information about how you can contribute is available on the library’s website, here.

 *Based on costs provided by Town of Okotoks administration.